Reconsidering James Baldwin in an Era of #BlackLivesMatter (Fall 2017)

 They Can’t Turn Back, James Baldwin

-Essay 2: Compose and draft an essay of about 4-6 double-spaced pages in blog/online format (see examples below) that offers an expository or argumentative mode for a general public audience from the perspective of expertise.
+Essay 2: Compose and draft an essay of about 1250-1500 words in blog/online format (see examples below) that offers an expository or argumentative mode for a general public audience from the perspective of expertise.
 Incorporate images, video, or other media.

 [See scholarly version: Can Superhero Comics Defeat Racism?]